-Probate is the process of proving a last will and testament, which means verifying that the will is legal and the deceased person’s intentions are carried out.
-Probate also occurs when there is no will and a probate court must decide how to distribute the assets of the deceased’s estate to his or her loved ones.
+Probate is the legal process of proving a last will and testament, which means verifying that the will is legal and the deceased person’s intentions are carried out.
+Probate also occurs when there is no will and a probate court must decide how to distribute the assets of the deceased’s estate to their loved ones.

-Contrary to popular belief, wills don’t necessary help you avoid probate.
-But the terms of the will guide probate, and they can make the entire process, including any necessary visits to a probate court, easier for everyone involved.
+Contrary to popular belief, wills don’t necessarily help you avoid probate.
+But the terms of your will guide probate, which can make the entire process, including any necessary visits to a probate court, easier for everyone involved.

-Many assets don’t go through probate.
-Bank accounts, retirement funds, and life insurance policies with a payable-on-death beneficiary are transferred to the beneficiary upon the owner’s death.
-Assets in a trust are governed separately from probate according to the terms of the trust.
+A number of assets don’t go through probate.
+Bank accounts, retirement funds, and life insurance policies transferred to the beneficiary upon the owner’s death.
+Assets in a trust are managed and distributed separately from probate according to the terms of the trust.
 (These assets are examples of what you should never put in your will.)

 When a person dies, that person’s assets become part of his or her estate, unless those assets are co-owned by someone else, such as a spouse.
 How those assets are distributed to the decedent’s loved ones is a major part of probate.

-Once the will is “proved,” then its terms are executed, hence why the person assigned to administer the estate is called the executor, who acts as the personal representative of your estate.
-When there is no will, the person assigned by the court to manage probate is called the administrator.
+Once the will is “proved,” then its terms are executed, hence why the person assigned to administer the estate is called the executor, who acts as the administrator of your estate.
+When there is no will, the person assigned by the court to manage probate is called the personal representative.
 (A court will also assign an administrator if the intended executor declines or is unavailable.)
 Any fees associated with executing a will or administering an estate can be paid out of the assets in the estate.

 The death certificate will need to be used to prove that the decedent is, in fact, dead.
-The judge may ask to see when the executor presents the will or when someone applies to become personal administrator if the decedent had no will.
+The judge may ask to see it when the executor presents the will or when someone applies to become personal administrator if the decedent had no will.
 The estate should have as many copies as needed because the death certificate will also be used to claim payable-on-death accounts and life insurance benefits.

 The executor or administrator is responsible for locating the assets that belong to the decedent’s estate.
-He or she must also have the property appraised, since the value of the property will become important later on when determining each beneficiary’s share.
+He or she may also need to have the property appraised, since the value of the property will probably become important later on when determining each beneficiary’s share.
 Any costs associated with the appraisal can come out of the estate.

 If any creditors are owed money from the estate, the estate must notify them of the decedent’s death within a reasonable time frame.
 The laws governing how and when to do this vary from state to state, and some states even allow especially small estates to skip this part altogether.
-Creditors can use the sale of assets to recover debts owed to them.
+The sale of the decedent’s assets can be used to repay any debts.

-Lawsuits against the estate may also continue, and the estate may be required to pay out any judgments.
+Ongoing lawsuits against the estate may also continue during probate, and the estate may be required to pay out any judgments.

 During probate, the executor or administrator is responsible for paying any taxes the decedent owed.
-This includes not only property tax and income tax but also, if applicable, the estate tax (on estates valued at $11.18 million or more) and state inheritance taxes.
+This includes not only property tax and income tax but also, if applicable, the estate tax (on estates valued above $11.58 million, as of 2020) and state inheritance taxes.

 The executor must file taxes on behalf of the decedent using the same Form 1040 that the decedent used while alive.
 The executor must also file income tax for previous years if the decedent failed to do so.

-The executor is responsible for paying expenses like homeowners insurance premiums and electricity bills.
+The executor is responsible for paying expenses like homeowners insurance premiums and utility bills.